wjp241/Java/notes.md

 # Overall Process

 1. Compilation

    - Developer writes a human-readable program in .java file.
    - Compiler compiles .java file to a machine-readable bytecode file in a .class format.
    - Compilation catches mistakes before computer does any execution at all.

 2. Interpretation & Execution

    - Java virtual machine executes the bytecode file OS independently.

+# public static void main(string args[]) Explanation

+#### Public

+Public means that this Method will be accessible by any Class(If other Classes can access this  Class.).

+#### Static

+It means the  given Method or variable is not instance-related but Class related.
+It  can be accessed without creating the instance of a Class.

+#### Void

+It defines what the  method can return.
+Void means the Method will not return any value.

+#### main

+This Method name is searched by JVM as a starting point for an application with a particular signature only.

+#### String args[] / String… args

+It is the parameter to the main method.
+The argument name could be anything.

 ## Casting(Data Type Transformation)